 Coronavirus Updates from PGCEA

-Offices will be closed through May 15, 2020, However our staff is available Monday through Friday (9 am-5pm) by email or phone.
+Offices are closed however our staff is available Monday through Friday (9 am-5 pm) by email or phone.

 The COVID-19 Emergency Shutdown Continues-Public Schools Closed until May 15th.

 Due to the COVID-19 virus, the State Superintendent Dr. Karen Salmon extended the School Closure until May 15, 2020.
 Over the last several weeks, COVID-19 cases have continued to climb statewide with the largest number right here in Prince George’s County.
 In that light, the decision to extend the statewide school closures is understandable for everyone’s safety.